How does artificial intelligence work?

 In the field of artificial intelligence, there are two main camps: the Neats and the Scruffies.
 The division has been around practically since AI was founded as a field in 1956.
 The Neats are advocates of formal methods like applied statistics.
 They like their programs to be well organized, demonstrably sound, operating on concrete theories, and freely editable.
 The scruffy like complicated approaches like adaptive neural networks and consider themselves hackers, putting together anything as long as it seems to work.
 Both approaches have had impressive successes in the past and there are also hybrids of the two themes.

-See also What is demo software?
+See also What is a MicroSD card?

 All AI projects are, at least superficially, inspired by the human brain, since, by definition, AI is about mimicking some aspect of intelligence.
 AIs have to construct concepts of the things they manipulate or work with, and store those concepts as blocks of data.
 Sometimes these blocks are dynamic and frequently updated, sometimes static.
 In general, an AI is concerned with exploring relationships between data to achieve some goal.